Southern Fried Pork Chops

 - Add pork chops and cook 7 to 8 minutes per side, or until cooked through and coating is golden.
 Drain on a paper towel-lined platter.
 Serve immediately.

-If you liked this fried dinner recipe, be sure to check out our collection of 30 Fried and Oven-Fried Favorites.
+- If you liked this fried dinner recipe, be sure to check out our Crispy Oven-Fried Drumsticks or our collection of 30 Fried and Oven-Fried Favorites.

 - Plus, we've got even more fantastic pork chop recipes in our collection of 20 Easy Pork Chop Recipes.